fetiu/c-observer/readme.md

 ## How to use

-To add Observer property to certain object, place `Observer` type as the first field of the sturct.
+To add Observable property to certain object,
+1. place `Observable` type as the first field of the sturct.
+2. Call `Observable_init` to activate
+3. If some module wants to be notified, register appropriate handler with `Observable_attach`

-Now that will make your object can be updated with `Observable_attach` and then `Observable_notify`.
+4. Now that will make anything can be updated when `Observable_notify` called.

 See `test/test_observable.c` for example.